ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 ## <a name="candidateSel1"><a> Candidate selection 1
 The first candidate selection step reduces the number of potential classes from >100K to 100 by considering nearest neighbors of the observations.
 I considered the neighbor counts of the 2500 nearest neighbors where y variations are 2.5 times more important than x variations.
 Ties in the neighbor counts are resolved by the mean time difference since the observations.
 Resolving ties with the mean time difference is motivated by the shifts in popularity of the places.

+The nearest neighbor counts are calculated efficiently by splitting up the data in overlapping rectangular grids.
+Grids are created as small as possible while still guaranteeing that the 2500 nearest neighbors fall within the grid in the worst case scenario.

 ## <a name="featEng"><a> Feature engineering

 ### Feature engineering strategy
+Three weeks into the competition, I climbed to the top of the public leaderboard with about 50 features.
+Ever since I kept thinking of new features to capture the underlying patterns of the data.
+I also added features that are similar to the most important features in order to capture the more subtle patterns.
+The final model contains 430 numeric features and this section is intended to discuss the most important ones.

+All features are rescaled if needed in order to result in similar interpretations for the train and test features.

 ### Location

+Different grids

 ### Time